 This is because 10 was used as an arbitrary upper bound on the values of these parameters for practical/numerical reasons.
-If this number were increased, the right endpoint would likely be larger and possibly unbounded.\footnote{Without any bounds, \cite{Dufour1997} shows that any CI that is valid under non-identification must have infinite length with probability at least $1-\alpha$ asymptotically.
-This result no longer applies when bounds are used.} In contrast, the robust CIs with bounds are reasonable in length and do not extend much beyond the point estimates of the bounds.
+If this number were increased, the right endpoint would likely be larger and possibly unbounded.
+This is a common problem with WIR CIs.\footnote{Without any bounds, \cite{Dufour1997} shows that any CI that is valid under non-identification must have infinite length with probability at least $1-\alpha$ asymptotically.
+This result no longer applies when bounds are used.} In factor models, this is especially problematic because the variance of a factor cannot be larger than the variance of its normalizing variable.
+For $\sigma^2_{t,1}$, the point estimate of the upper bound is $1.01$.
+Imposing the bounds and using the RQLR test is a remedy to this problem.
+The RQLR CI is reasonable in length and does not extend much beyond the point estimate of the upper bound.